3 Signs Your Auto Insurance Company is Overcharging You

 Do the confusing bills you get from your auto insurance company make you wonder if you are being overcharged?
 Here are 3 signs you are paying more than you should.

-Drivers with tickets or accidents on their record tend to be higher risk and therefore pay more for car insurance.
-If you are a driver with tickets or accidents in your past, you probably initially purchased a high-risk policy at a higher cost.
+Drivers with tickets or accidents on their record tend to be higher risk and therefore pay more for car insurance coverage.
+If you're a driver with tickets or accidents in your past, you probably initially purchased a high-risk policy at a higher cost.
 Typically, an infraction will stay on your record for three years.
 If an old accident or ticket has been removed from your record and your rates have not improved, you should be wondering why.
 Your insurance company isn’t going to be proactive in checking up on your record.
 This is something you must bring up.
 Reviewing your policy with your insurer before renewal is a great time to check up on your driving record.

 Depending on who your insurer is, they may not honor your improved record with better rates.
 You might always appear to be a high risk driver in their eyes.
 In the event you’re unable to reduce your rates, consider shopping around to find a company that offers accident forgiveness.
 Your current company is aware of your rocky driving history, but with an improved record the next company could offer you a better rate.
 Insurance companies treat high risk drivers differently.
 Some are more forgiving than others.